AmyCuiLi/DepictStructBioinf/README.md

 python depict.py -sf a3b_ctd
 pymol visualize.pml
 ```
 Depending on your system, the "pip" command may require a "sudo" at the beginning of the line.

+Mac notes:
+* The pip-affiliated python may be in ```/usr/local/bin/python``` instead of ```/usr/bin/python```
+* The Pymol executable may be called "MacPyMol" on the command line (instead of just "pymol")
+* I've received reports that biopython and mdanalysis installations are giving errors on some platforms.
+I don't yet have a machine that can reproduce these errors.

 ## Project Cassettes
 A "project cassette" is a directory containing: